covidclinical/Phase2.1AKIRPackage/README.md

 These arguments are only needed if your site is experiencing issues with generating results:
 - is_obfuscated - Allows you to toggle obfuscation on and off.
 Default = TRUE
 - factor_cutoff - For Cox proportional hazard modeling, specify the minimum number of events for each factor level.
 Default = 5
+- ckd_cutoff - Sets the baseline serum creatinine cutoff (in mg/dL) beyond which patients are excluded from analysis.
+Default = 2.25
 - restrict_models - **(ADVANCED)** This is a new feature implemented to address problems that each site may have with Cox proportional hazard model generation despite the semi-automated methods of generating the models.
 If set to TRUE, you must also include a text file CustomModelVariables.txt which contain the variable names, separated by spaces and all in a single line, to restrict modelling to.
+Default = FALSE
+- docker - **(ADVANCED)** Indicates if running in a Docker environment.
+Set this to FALSE if you are running on native Windows/Linux/macOS.
+Default = TRUE
+- input - **(ADVANCED)** Specifies the directory where files are stores. **MANDATORY** if docker set to FALSE.
+Default = '/4ceData/Input'
+- siteid_nodocker - **(ADVANCED)** Specifies the siteid to be used if docker is set to FALSE.
+Default = ''
+- skip_qc - **(ADVANCED - DO NOT CHANGE UNLESS NECESSARY)** If docker is set to FALSE, allows the QC step to be bypassed.
+Mainly for debugging purposes - **DO NOT CHANGE**.
 Default = FALSE

 ## Specifying Custom Variables for Cox Models
 **(ADVANCED)** This is a new feature implemented to address problems that each site may have with Cox proportional hazard model generation despite the semi-automated methods of generating the models.